 1. Fast Forward

 Fast Forward is one of a kind.
-They are the only tech nonprofit accelerator, supporting entrepreneurs who are using technology to advance social impact.
+They are a tech nonprofit accelerator, supporting entrepreneurs who are using technology to advance social impact.

 All participants must be nonprofits leveraging technology to address problems in arts/culture, education, environment, food/agriculture, health/healthcare, human rights, poverty alleviation/economic development, or public service/civic engagement.

-They’ve already raised over $56 million in funding to accelerate their ventures.
-They pride themselves in embracing diversity (with over 84% of their organizations have a founder who is a woman or person of color).
+Since 2013, they’ve raised over $753 million in funding to accelerate their ventures.
+They pride themselves on embracing diversity, with over 26% of their organizations founded by a Black founder.

 Fast Forward’s accelerator program takes place in San Francisco, CA during the summer.
 All organizations receive a $25,000 grant, 13 weeks of training, and connections to 100 high-caliber mentors.